Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Superhorizon crossing in genuine reheating

-We are going to show the modes $\delta_{_M}$ and $\Delta_{_M}$ superhorizon crossing in the transition from the massive pair oscillating ${\mathcal M}$-episode to the genuine reheating ${\mathcal R}$-episode, when massive pairs predominately decay into relativistic particles.
+We will show the modes $\delta^0_{_M}$ and $\Delta^0_{_M}$ superhorizon crossing in the transition period from the massive pair domination ${\mathcal M}$-episode to the genuine reheating ${\mathcal R}$-episode when unstable massive pairs predominately decay into relativistic particles (w.r.t the reheating temperature) in the SM and dark matter particle contents.
+Such a superhorizon crossing produces particle-antiparticle asymmetry, giving rise to an initial condition for the standard cosmology after the reheating.